AdvitDeepak/tg-fullstack-course/README.md

 Each tab is fleshed out below:

-- **Why Dashboard?** - learning the importance of visualizations
+- **Why Fullstack?** - learning the importance of fullstack applications
-- **Quick Start** - a no-fluff guide that jumps straight into the content
+- **Course Chapters** - seven chapters on how to create a COVID-19 tracker
-- **Adventure** - same content as **Quick Start**, but wrapped around an immersive story
+- **Finished Product** - analyzing the core features of our new fullstack app
-- **Examples** - sample dashboards made using TigerGraph and Plotly Dash
+- **Fullstack Examples** - sample fullstack apps made using TigerGraph backend
 - **Resources** - external resources, broken down by chapter and description
-- **Community** - connecting with the TigerGraph and Plotly communities
+- **Community** - connecting with the TigerGraph and Quasar communities

-The live link to the website can be found here: https://tigergraph-devlabs.github.io/tg-dash-class/
+The live link to the website can be found here: *Coming soon!*

 &nbsp; &nbsp;